Stripe Payment Link to a file download with a confirmation email in 30 minutes

 S3 Bucket Creation Images

 Once created, upload the .zip archive with your files, done, ready to move on.
-We'll assume moving forward that our file is file-derlivery/file.zip.
+We'll assume moving forward that our file is file-delivery/file.zip.

 Uploading file to the S3 Bucket